 Fittingly, part of my education was funded using money left to me by Aunty Joyce, the very person who sparked my love of family history.
 It felt like the perfect way to honour her memory.

-Today, Skeletons in the Closet was created to help others begin their own family history journey in a more organized, structured, and confident way than I did all those years ago.
-My goal is to guide people through the early stages of genealogy research, helping them understand records, stay organized, and build a strong foundation for discovering their family stories — one branch at a time.
+Today, I created Skeletons in the Closet to help others begin their own family history journey with confidence.
+Through education, guidance, and practical research support, I help people avoid common mistakes, stay organized, and build a strong foundation for discovering their family stories.

 And yes... sometimes you really do uncover a few skeletons along the way.